Dassault Rafale: Indian Air Force

 A Rafale landing at Ambala Air Force Station on its first arrival in India on 29 July 2020.

 Ahead of the first Rafale's formal handover on 8 October 2019 (IAF Day), the IAF accepted it at Dassault's Bordeaux facility in an event attended by Defence Minister Rajnath Singh and his French counterpart, Florence Parly; it had tail number "RB-001" in reference to IAF chief-designate Air Chief Marshal R. K. S. Bhadauria.
 The first five Rafales were delivered on 27 July 2020.
 The last Rafale arrived in April 2022.

 In June 2024, an IAF contingent attended the second edition Red Flag – Alaska 2024 exercise which was conducted from 4 June to 14 June in Eielson Air Force Base, Alaska.
 This contingent consisted of Rafales, one Il-78MKI mid-air refueller and a C-17 heavy transport aircraft.
 The exercise focused on Beyond Visual Range combat simulations.
 Other participants in the exercise included Republic of Singapore Air Force, Royal Air Force, Royal Netherlands Air Force, Luftwaffe, and the US Air Force.
 The aggressor unit was 18th Fighter Interceptor Squadron.
-After the conclusion of the exercise, on the way back to India, the contingent made a refuelling halt at Lajes Field, Portugal.
-After the halt, the contingent was split into two components, with one visiting Greece and the other visiting Egypt.
+After the conclusion of the exercise, on the way back to India, the contingent made a refuelling stop at Lajes Field, Portugal.
+After the stop, the contingent was split into two components, with one visiting Greece and the other visiting Egypt.
 The Rafales also participated in air combat exercises with Hellenic Air Force's F-16 and Egyptian Air Force's Rafales.

 During 2024, IAF Rafales at Hasimara AFS under the aegis of Eastern Air Command had reportedly been trained to shoot air-to-air missiles at targets mimicking Chinese spy balloons at relatively high altitude of 55000 ft; this occurred after the 2023 Chinese balloon incident.

-The IAF's Rafale fleet is to receive upgrades through the Indian Navy's Rafale Marine deal.
+The IAF's Rafale fleet will receive upgrades through the Indian Navy's Rafale Marine deal.
 For this, 10 of the 36 IAF Rafales will be upgraded to allow buddy-buddy refuelling enhancing their operational range.
 Other improvements include ground-based support equipment, software upgrades, advanced weapon systems and sensor suites as well as 40 long-range drop tanks.